Going to Work with Severe Depression

 Depending on your personal situation and the severity of your illness you may consider taking some time off work to focus on recovering from your symptoms.
 An inpatient program will be greatly beneficial for reducing your depression and helping you learn to develop effective coping strategies to manage the mental illness.
 However, not everyone can afford to take time off work and it may be necessary to try an outpatient program so that you can still maintain your routine and receive steady income.

 Whether you decide to take time off work or to continue going for financial reasons it is important to stay focused on a treatment plan.
-Your therapist or recovery program will provide you with strategies to help you cope with your depression and they can also give you valuable advice about how to handle work situations that make you feel stressed or unhappy.
+Your therapist or recovery treatment method will provide you with strategies to help you cope with your depression and they can also give you valuable advice about how to handle work situations that make you feel stressed or unhappy.
 You will be learning new ways to deal with your emotions which over time will make work much easier.

 Strategies for Handling Work